WPChill/strong-testimonials/README.md

 ### Can I change which client fields appear below the testimonial? ###

 Yes.
-In Views, the client fields, including your custom fields, can be changed with a few clicks.
-The `[strong]` shortcode has child shortcodes `[client]` and `[field]`.
-Here's a good [example](http://demos.wpmission.com/strong-testimonials/the-strong-shortcode/custom-fields/).
+In Views, these custom fields can be changed with a few clicks.

 ### Can I change "testimonial" to "review", for example? ###